brianpos/fhir-net-web-api/readme.md

 * *Owin*

 **IMPORTANT**
-Once things settle in, the HL7.Fhir.WebApi.R4 project will be created into a NuGet package.
+Once things settle in, the HL7.Fhir.WebApi.R5 project will be created into a NuGet package.
 Before installing one of the NuGet packages (or clone the repo) it is important to understand that HL7 has published several updates of the FHIR specification, each with breaking changes - so you need to ensure you use the version that is right for you:

+* [R5][r5-spec] (published December 2021) latest release, support by this library.
 * [R4][r4-spec] (published December 2019) latest release, support by this library.
 * [STU3][stu3-spec] (published March 2017) increasing use, supported by this library - though not published as yet, and may not publish
 * [DSTU2][dstu2-spec] (published October 2015) in widespread use, not planning to supported by this library.